AGENTS

 `--wait` exits non-zero on `error`/timeout and ignores stale contracts from dead processes (`pid` no longer alive).

-If you pass both `--wait` and `--no-browser` in the same command invocation, `--wait` takes precedence and the command runs in wait-only mode.
+If you pass both `--wait` and `--no-browser` in the same invocation, `--wait` takes precedence.
+The command runs in wait-only mode.

 ## Logging flags